patrickjcash/ffl/README.md

 # Configuration

-Find League ID
+Find League ID and Team ID

-1. Log in to ESPN Fantasy Football and go to your league
+1. Log in to ESPN Fantasy Football and go to My Team page
-2. From your league homepage, find your League ID in the URL: https://fantasy.espn.com/football/team?leagueId=[LEAGUE_ID]
+2. Your Leage ID and Team ID will be in the URL: https://fantasy.espn.com/football/team?leagueId=[LEAGUE_ID]&teamId=[TEAM_ID]
-3. Copy the League ID to **config.py**
+3. Copy the League ID and Team ID to **config.py**

 While logged in, get API request metadata (cookies, headers, params).
 You will need to redo these steps occasionally as your cookies/session expiers.